rzen1th/arccw-fas2/README.md

 Featuring nearly every weapon from Firearms Source 2 (and some custom one) packed with kitbashed attachments

-If GSO is quantity.
-FS2R is quality
+If GSO is Bootleg Modern Warfare.
+[Insert name] is Bootleg Cold War

 Barrels, handguard, stocks, mag conversions, everything you expect, handcrafted for each and every firearms